Skip to content

 • Total hours logged (prominently displayed)

-• Breakdown by category — IT, Business, and Other Tasks
+• Breakdown by category — IT, Business, and Other Tasks (non-project)

-Settings: Time period in days (7–30).
+Settings: time period in days (7–30).

 New Requests